 Soundtracks: Songs That Defined History

 Overall, Soundtracks: Songs That Defined History is a must-watch for music lovers and anyone interested in the role of art in shaping our cultural and political landscape.
 The show is informative, emotionally resonant, and beautifully produced – a fitting tribute to the many musical artists who have helped to shape our world.

-Soundtracks: Songs That Defined History is a series that is currently running and has 1 seasons (8 episodes).
-The series first aired on April 20, 2017.
+Soundtracks: Songs That Defined History is a series that ran for 1 seasons (8 episodes) between April 20, 2017 and on CNN

+Soundtracks: Songs That Defined History